oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 -   The name segments are separated by “-“
 -   Within a name segment avoid using `<space>`{=html} and “.”
 -   Where possible intuitive/standard abbreviations should be considered (e.g. “shared“ compared to "shared.cloud.team”)
--   When referring to the compartment full path, use “:” as separator, e.g. cmp-shared:cmp-security
+-   When referring to the compartment full path, use “:” as a separator, e.g. cmp-shared:cmp-security

 Some examples of naming are given below: